-Read Maureen’s article on what to do on a weekend in Nice, France.
+By Maureen at Life on the Mediterranean.
+Read her article on what to do on a weekend in Nice, France.

 Cannes is one of the major destinations along the French Riviera, and it has especially become famous thanks to its International Film Festival where celebrities from all over the world gather each year.

 But Cannes has more than a film festival to offer its visitors.
 There is a great mix of luxurious restaurants, the marina, shops along with quaint alleys and historical buildings.
 The old town is lovely to stroll around with cobblestone streets and colorful houses.
 The clocktower is a famous landmark, and from there you also get a nice view over the city and marina from above.

 Hotel Splendid Cannes is a great hotel if you want a nice place to stay in a great location.
 Its walking distance to all the restaurants and shops as well as the glamorous marina.
 The rooms are modern and the price per night is just around 80 Euro, which is quite cheap to be in central Cannes.

 La Môme and Riviera Beach Restaurant Plage Privée are two nice restaurants that I can recommend.
 Le Roof is another central restaurant with a good selection.
 Later in the night during the summer months, visitors can also enjoy various clubs and bars in town.